-(4) Represents restricted stock granted in 2021, 2020 and 2019 and RSUs granted in 2021 (RSUs were not granted in 2019 and 2020) at the grant date fair value of such awards calculated in accordance with Item 402 of Regulation S-K and ASC Topic 718.
-Assumes that the maximum number of shares subject to RSUs will vest and does not give effect to the peer group adjustment.
+(4) Represents restricted stock and RSUs granted in 2023, 2022, and 2021 at the grant date fair value of such awards calculated in accordance with Item 402 of Regulation S-K and ASC Topic 718.
+Assumes that the maximum number of shares subject to RSUs will vest and does not give effect to the additional shares potentially issuable pursuant to the peer group adjustment.
 These amounts do not correspond to the actual values that will be realized by the named executives.
-Grant date fair value assumptions are consistent with those disclosed in Note 10 - Stockholders' Equity, in the consolidated financial statements included in our Annual Report.
-See "- Grant of Plan Based Awards During 2021" for additional information.
-On January 13, 2022, we granted: (a) Jeffrey A. Gould, George Zweier, Mitchell Gould, David W. Kalish and Matthew J. Gould, 14,282, 8,400, 8,900, 7,971 and 14,282 shares of restricted stock, respectively, with a grant date fair value of \$21.25 per share.
+Grant date fair value assumptions are consistent with those disclosed in Note 10-Stockholders' Equity, in the consolidated financial statements included in our Annual Report.
+See "-Grant of Plan Based Awards During 2023" for additional information.
+On January 5, 2024, we granted Jeffrey A. Gould, George Zweier, Mitchell Gould, David W. Kalish and Matthew J. Gould, 14,068, 8,900, 8,500, 8,619 and 14,068 shares of restricted stock, respectively, with a grant date fair value of \$18.55 per share.

 (5) We maintain a tax qualified defined contribution plan for all of our full-time officers and full and part-time employees, and entities which are parties with us to a shared services agreement (including Gould Investors) maintain substantially similar defined contribution plans for their officers and employees.
-We make an annual contribution to the plan for each officer and employee whose base salary is paid directly by us (and entities which are parties to the shared services agreement make annual contributions to their respective plans for their respective employees, which amounts are allocated to the parties to the shared service agreement in accordance with its terms) equal to 15% of such person's annual earnings, not to exceed \$43,500, for any person in 2021.
-The estimated amount payable as of December 31, 2021 to Jeffrey A. Gould, George Zweier and Mitchell Gould pursuant to this plan upon termination of their employment is \$4.1 million, \$1.7 million, and \$2.0 million, respectively.
+We make an annual contribution to the plan for each officer and employee whose base salary is paid directly by us (and entities which are parties to the shared services agreement make annual contributions to their respective plans for their respective employees, which amounts are allocated to the parties to the shared service agreement in accordance with its terms) equal to 15% of such person's annual earnings, not to exceed \$49,500, for any person in 2023.
+The estimated amount payable as of December 31, 2023 to Jeffrey A. Gould, George Zweier and Mitchell Gould pursuant to this plan upon termination of their employment is \$4.0 million, \$1.7 million, and \$2.0 million, respectively.
 The method of payment upon termination of employment is determined solely by the participant who may elect a lump sum payment, the purchase of an annuity or a rollover into an individual retirement account.